-The academy will notify parents of an enforced closure, this information will be distributed via text, email, radio, or Facebook.
-There will also be a notice on the homepage of the website.
+The academy will notify parents of an enforced closure, this information will be distributed via social media and the academy website.

-Year 11 – Ms A Clements – firstname.lastname@example.org
+Year 11 – Miss C Thurston – email@example.com

 The academy’s home tutor, Ms Devine can provide home tuition during periods of long term absence.
 This could be due to an operation, during the recovery period or for other medical conditions that affect a student’s ability to attend.
 We also offer the inclusion centre for a phased return to lessons or for instances of broken limbs etc.

 From 1st September 2013 changes to statutory legislation regarding pupil absence came into force.
 The Education (Pupil Registration) (England) (Amendment) Regulations 2013 state that head teachers may not grant any leave of absence during term time unless there are ‘exceptional’ circumstances.